adrianharet/voting/README.md

-# voting
+# Voting

-Implementation of some voteing rules
+Implementation of some voting rules